Plant Industry - Trapping Yellow-Legged Hornet

 Take down trap and remove lid

-Replace the juice bait and re-hang the trap
+Replace any lost juice bait and re-hang the trap

-Rinse contents of strainer with water and empty strainer onto a tray or pan
+Rinse contents of strainer with water and empty onto a tray or pan

 Examine collected hornets to see if any yellow-legged hornets are in the trap

-If you suspect you have collected a yellow-legged hornet, take a picture of the suspect insects and send the picture to your regional Apiary Inspector; they will contact you back with an identification of the insect
+If you suspect you have collected a yellow-legged hornet, take a picture of the suspect insect and send the picture to your regional Apiary Inspector; they will reply to you with an identification of the insect

 Place any suspect yellow-legged hornets in a resealable plastic bag, write the date on the bag, and place it in the freezer until identification is confirmed; your regional Apiary Inspector may want to examine the specimen for species confirmation.